Presenteeism: Workloads and job demands

 Jobs that have large workloads and many demands are often associated with higher levels of presenteeism.
 Caverely, Cunningham, and Macgregor studied Canadian firms and noted that presenteeism was often not the result of job insecurity.
 Instead individuals felt they had to come to work while ill or injured because they believed they had high workloads, many deadlines, and often very little backup support.
 Complementing this finding, McKevitt et al. also found that individuals feared their work would pile up if they did not go to their job.
 Moreover, Demerouti, Le Blanc, Bakker, Schaufeli, and Hox examined job demands and found that they had a positive relationship with presenteeism.
 In the case of this study, the authors defined job demands as aspects of the job that require physical and/or psychological effort.

+Forced overtime, heavy workloads, and frenetic work paces give rise to debilitating repetitive stress injuries, on-the-job accidents, over-exposure to toxic substances, and other dangerous work conditions.
+Some studies are beginning to show the costs of compulsory overwork.
+Reg Williams and Patricia Strasser, professors of nursing at the University of Michigan, estimated in the journal of the American Association of Occupational Health Nurses that the total cost of depression at work was as high as $44 billion.
+They pointed out that healthcare workers have focused much attention on the workplace risk factors for heart disease, cancer, obesity, and other illnesses, but little emphasis on the risk factors for depression, stress, negative changes in personal life, and difficulties in interpersonal relationships.

 Workaholism

 Those who exhibit workaholism tend to demonstrate higher levels of presenteeism.
 As defined by Schaufeli, Bakker, van der Heijden, and Prins, workaholics tend to work excessively and compulsively, and they are internally motivated to work to an excessive extent.
 In addition to their high levels of presenteeism, Schaufeli et al. discovered that workaholics also displayed the highest burnout and lowest happiness levels relative to other groups who were not defined as workaholics.